 During the hearing, key factors that will be reviewed include:

-- Did the officer have reasonable grounds to stop you?
+- Did the officer have reasonable grounds to pull you over?

-- Were you driving while impaired?
+- Were you driving a vehicle while intoxicated?

 - Did you refuse a breath or blood test?

-Winning the hearing can mean keeping your license and avoiding additional penalties.
-If the DOR determines that the three above questions are affirmatively answered and proven by a preponderance of evidence, your license will be suspended or revoked based on any prior offenses or test refusal.
+A successful hearing outcome could mean keeping your license and avoiding further penalties.
+However, if the DOR finds that all elements are met and supported by a preponderance of evidence, your license will be suspended or revoked, depending on prior offenses or test refusals.

-License Suspension & Revocation Penalties in Missouri
+Missouri License Suspension & Revocation Consequences

-- Refusing a Chemical Test: Triggers a 1-year revocation under Missouri’s implied consent law and makes you ineligible for a hardship license for 90 days.
+- Chemical Test Refusal: Triggers a 1-year revocation under Missouri’s implied consent law and makes you ineligible for a hardship license for 90 days.

-The Combs Waterkotte DWI administrative hearing team has over 40 years of experience and has successfully handled more than 10,000 cases just like yours in Clay County, MO and across Missouri.
+The Combs Waterkotte DWI administrative hearing team has over 40 years of experience and has successfully handled more than 10,000 cases just like yours in the Clay County, MO area and across Missouri.
 Contact a skilled DWI administrative hearing lawyer in Clay County, MO now to discuss the specifics of your case and get expert legal advice and guidance on next steps.

-How to Get a Limited Driving Privilege (Hardship License) in Clay County, MO
+Securing a Limited Driving Privilege (Hardship License) in Clay County, MO

 - Attending Substance Awareness Traffic Offender Program (SATOP) or other alcohol- or drug-treatment programs